github/docs/content/issues/quickstart.md

 You have now learned about the tools {% data variables.product.prodname_dotcom %} offers for planning and tracking your work, and made a start in setting up your team or project repository!
 Here are some helpful resources for further customizing your repository and organizing your work.

 - "[About repositories](/github/creating-cloning-and-archiving-repositories/creating-a-repository-on-github/about-repositories)" for learning more about creating repositories
-- "[Tracking your work with issues](/issues/tracking-your-work-with-issues)" for learning more about different ways to create and manage issues.
+- "[Tracking your work with issues](/issues/tracking-your-work-with-issues)" for learning more about different ways to create and manage issues
 - "[About issues and pull request templates](/communities/using-templates-to-encourage-useful-issues-and-pull-requests/about-issue-and-pull-request-templates)" for learning more about issue templates
 - "[Managing labels](/issues/using-labels-and-milestones-to-track-work/managing-labels)" for learning how to create, edit and delete labels
 - "[About task lists](/issues/tracking-your-work-with-issues/creating-issues/about-task-lists)" for learning more about task lists